Why this newsletter exists

 If you came here from the YouTube channel, the newsletter goes deeper on the ideas the videos can’t fully cover.

-If you’re new: start with the Manifesto, pinned on the publication.
+If you are new, start with the Manifesto, pinned on the publication.
+Then read the four Foundation essays here, or watch them on YouTube.

 Who I am